acemod/ACE3/docs/wiki/framework/checkPBOs-framework.md

 in the editor while those mods are enabled.

-It is also possible to list [Regex patterns](https://community.bistudio.com/wiki/Arma_3:_Regular_Expressions) that match the `CfgPatches` classes (addon).
+It is also possible to list [Regex patterns](https://community.bistudio.com/wiki/Arma_3:_Regular_Expressions) that match the `CfgPatches` classes (addons).
 Example: You want to whitelist JSRS 2025 and all its compat addons.
 In the case of JSRS 2025, all addons begin with the prefix `jsrs_soundmod_2025_`.
 Instead of listing each addon, you can now write the Regex pattern `jsrs_soundmod_2025_.+` to match all JSRS 2025 addons.

 #### 1.1.1 Example 1